sam98963/Typescript_Weather_App-Week_11_Hackathon/README.md

 - CSS

 ### Improvements
-I intend to change the styling over the next couple of days as well as elaborate on the functionality, such as adding a weather image or changing bg based on a particular weather etc...
+- I intend to change the styling over the next couple of days as well as elaborate on the functionality, such as adding a weather image or changing bg based on a particular weather etc...
+**- Will also need to check api requests are working properly, current errors in deployment.**

 ### Usage